Catégorie

 Corps droite

-Introduction by Bertrand Thirion (Institut DATAIA), Sarah Cohen Boulakia (Université Paris-Saclay, LRI) and Christophe Ambroise (Université d’Évry Val d’Essonne, LaMME)
+Introduction par Bertrand Thirion (Institut DATAIA), Sarah Cohen Boulakia (Université Paris-Saclay, LRI) et Christophe Ambroise (Université d’Évry Val d’Essonne, LaMME)

 Corps gauche